 This topic outlines the specific eligibility requirements for these additional flexibilities.

-These flexibilities may be applied to mortgage loans on properties located in any counties, cities, or parishes that are designated by the Federal Emergency Management Agency (FEMA) as eligible for Individual Assistance as a result of a natural disaster (these areas are referred to as “FEMA Disaster Areas”).
+These flexibilities may be applied to loans on properties located in any counties, cities, or parishes that are designated by the Federal Emergency Management Agency (FEMA) as eligible for Individual Assistance as a result of a natural disaster (these areas are referred to as “FEMA Disaster Areas”).

-These guidelines are applicable only to mortgage loans secured by the borrower’s principal residence, and may not be used in connection with second homes or investment properties.
+These guidelines are applicable only to loans secured by the borrower’s principal residence, and may not be used in connection with second homes or investment properties.

 A borrower may obtain: